Nithish11022007/Hackthon_CFC/README.md

 nodemon (development)
 Vision

-Campus Connector aims to become the digital social infrastructure of campuses — enabling real-time collaboration, belonging, and peer support without social pressure or awkwardness.
+JoinIn aims to become the digital social infrastructure of campuses — enabling real-time collaboration, belonging, and peer support without social pressure or awkwardness.

 It transforms physical presence into meaningful connection.

-Contributors

-Developed as part of a hackathon project to solve real campus social and academic connection challenges.

-Note

-Do NOT upload node_modules folder to GitHub.

-Always run:

-npm install
-after cloning the repository.